Have your wheel rims seen better days? Then it’s time to learn how to polish aluminum truck wheels to mirror finish.

 Zephyr has been helping truckers make metal mirrors for over 27 years now.
 From the beginner just starting out on their own rig, to the pro who does it every day as a career.
 For us here at Zephyr there is nothing more satisfying than seeing all of your metal transformations take shape with our Pro Series Products.
 We hang our hat on being able to provide you with the highest quality metal finishing products available today.
 The amount of pride in the trucking industry is second to none.
 Especially the pride in your rides.
 There is nothing like a freshly polished big rig pushing down the line.
+However, polishing the proper way is a multi-step process that requires certain tools.
 So, if you don’t find yourself near a polish shop and you don’t want the parking lot polisher touching your ride, we hope you can fall back on these easy steps to achieve a perfect shine every time.

 FROM THIS TO THIS

-Safety first.
-For this particular process we will be using airway buffing wheels which will require the use of safety flanges.
+For this particular process we will be using airway buffing wheels which will be moving at high speeds.
+This means debris can go flying and do some real damage and will require the use of safety flanges.
 These innovative flanges are molded from high-density composite nylon that are lightweight, yet strong as aluminum.
 These flanges need to be attached to each side of the buffing wheel and are mandatory when using airway buffing wheels.
-Next, is your personal protective gear which is just as important as flanges.
+Next is your personal protective gear, which is just as important as flanges.
 This includes ear protection, hand protection, eye protection, and most of all respiratory protection.
 These items are all available at your local Zephyr distributor or at www.zephyrpro40.com they are definitely a must when machine polishing.

 The supplies you will be using today: